 - Tone: Make sure your style of speaking is understood by the writer ahead of time, so your content always sounds familiar in your readers’ heads.

 - Content Type: Remember there are different content types for a reason.
-A blog may not have the same audience or intent as a technical article, so create separate guidelines depending on the type of content you’re creating or having created.
+A blog may not have the same audience or intent as a video or whitepaper, so create separate guidelines depending on the type of content you’re creating or having created.

-- Examples/Templates: When you’re looking to make sure your tone is really understood, make examples.
+- Examples/Templates: If you want to ensure your tone is really understood, make examples.
 You can also create templates for things like text layout, visual goals, and more.

 When we ask a client about their brand tone of voice, some are less sure than others.
 It’s admittedly a big question if you haven’t taken a lot of time to develop yours.

-When you have these guidelines in place before writing or ordering content, you will be able to get a better result.
+When you have these guidelines in place before writing or ordering content, you’ll be able to get a better result.
 If you’re outsourcing content, you’ll make sure the writers can translate your brand properly in whatever piece you’re ordering.

 Your checklist for defining your brand doesn’t have to be verbatim to the graphic above, but these are some good things to consider when sending over your brand voice summary.